Skip to content

 How to Fight - Contact Us for a Free Consultation with our Tarrant County Assault Family Violence Criminal Defense Attorneys

-The Law Office of David Sloane Criminal Defense Lawyers are ready to protect you and your loved ones from the devastating consequences of an Assault Family Violence conviction.
+Sloane Law Firm Criminal Defense Lawyers are ready to protect you and your loved ones from the devastating consequences of an Assault Family Violence conviction.

 Our Tarrant County Family Violence Criminal Defense Lawyers have helped thousands of clients fight Assault related cases in Tarrant County and throughout the greater Dallas – Fort Worth Area, such as: